» Site Map

 The forward based facility Camp Bastion Field Hospital in Helmand Territory Southern Afghanistan has been a tented hospital since 2003.
 By 2008 the deployment of the British military to Afghanistan increased and there was a need for a more solid structure so that the capability of the British military medical team in the Helmand Territory could be increased.
 On the 6 February 2008 the Medical Treatment Facility (MTF) was officially opened by the Armed Forces Minister Mr Bob Ainsworth.

 Since the deployment of the British army to Southern Afghanistan members of the Queen Alexandra Royal Army Nursing Corps (QARANC) and the Royal Army Medical Corps (RAMC) have been deployed to the Helmand region to serve alongside their Navy and Royal Air Force (RAF) colleagues.
-Together they have cared for and continue to care for sick and wounded tri service personal, members of the Afghan National army and police force, International troops and injured civilians who may have sustained injuries as a result of Taliban suicide bombings or military air strikes.
+Together they have cared for sick and wounded tri service personal, members of the Afghan National army and police force, International troops and injured civilians who may have sustained injuries as a result of Taliban suicide bombings or military air strikes.
 The tri service medical group are collectively called the Joint Force Med Group (JFMG).

 During this time units posted to the Camp Bastion Field Hospital and Medical Treatment Facility (MTF) Helmand Territory Southern Afghanistan have included 22 Field Hospital from Aldershot, England and 243 (Wessex) Field Hospital (Volunteers).